ut-ras/IGVC22-23/catkin_ws/README.md

 BUILD:
 1. Must have sick_scan_XD installed to work with LIDAR; follow instruction for "Build on Linux ROS1" here.
 Make sure to install from source instead of the preinstalled repo! https://github.com/SICKAG/sick_scan_xd/blob/master/INSTALL-ROS1.md#build-on-linux-ros1

-3. Install Hector SLAM: sudo apt-get install ros-kinetic-hector-slam
+2. Install Hector SLAM: sudo apt-get install ros-noetic-hector-slam
-4. Clone this 'catkin_ws' and build with 'catkin_make'
+3. Clone this 'catkin_ws' and build with 'catkin_make'

 PACKAGE INFO:
 - ranger_2dnav:  This package contains all the path-planning contents & the combined all–in-one